 Every divorcing couple will need to prepare accordingly for the financial disclosure process.
 Financial disclosure involves providing complete financial records.
 This includes a list of every asset and piece of property you own, the value of each of these assets and properties, and records of when and how you obtained them.
 High net worth divorce cases often include complex assets, including investment properties, stock portfolios, retirement accounts, and other investments that may be very difficult to divide.
 Your financial disclosure must be as complete and accurate as possible to ensure a fair result in your property division determination.

 Unfortunately, high net worth divorce cases can encourage some divorcing spouses to try and hide some assets to avoid splitting them with their spouses.
 This is illegal and can result in severe legal consequences for a divorcing spouse who attempts such obfuscation.
 If you suspect that your spouse is attempting to shield assets from property division in your divorce, it’s vital to notify your attorney immediately so they can suggest appropriate remedial action.
-In most such cases, the attorney will contact a financial expert to review both spouse’s records, such as a forensic accountant.
+In most such cases, the divorce attorney will contact a financial expert to review both spouse’s records, such as a forensic accountant.

 Can I Mediate My High Net Worth Divorce Case?